Facts and figures

 Waste and recycling

-• Every building is equipped with waste sorting stations, where the most common materials can be recycled.
+• All buildings are equipped with waste sorting stations where the most common materials can be recycled.

-• Between 2015 and 2024, lthe weight of waste incinerated was reduced by 41% and the weight of paper disposed of fell by 20%.
+• Between 2015 and 2025, the amount of waste incinerated fell by 41%, while the amount of paper disposed of decreased by 38%.